worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 Make sure to permanently delete them from your system by also emptying the _Recycle Bin_ (Windows) or the _Trash_ (Mac).

 ## Topic 2 - Using your public key to encrypt your data in SurveyCTO

+So far we have only prepared and properly stored the cryptographic information we need to encrypt our data at rest, but nothing is yet encrypted.
+You can only encrypt a questionnaire when you create a new form on SurveyCTO's server.
+If you already have a form on your server that you want to encrypt, then you will have to copy the existing form to a new form, and encrypt the new form at the time of creating it.
+There are two methods to encrypt a SurveyCTO form.
+If you are developing your form in Excel, then you should use method B.

 ### Encryption method A - Online form builder

+Go to the _Design_ tab in your SurveyCTO server.
+Click _Start new form_.

+image encrypt 1

+Then give your new form a name and make sure that the checkbox "_Do you want this form's data to be encrypted?_" is checked.
+Then click _Next_.

+image encrypt A1

+Then select "_Paste public key text:_",
+and then go to your secure note in your password manager and copy the public key.
+Make sure that you only copy the public key, and make sure that key header `-----BEGIN PUBLIC KEY-----` and the key footer `-----END PUBLIC KEY-----` are included.
+Then click _Next_ and then complete your form.
+SurveyCTO will test that there are no errors in the public key, but you should never start collecting data using an encrypted form before you have followed our test instructions below.

+image encrypt A2

 ### Encryption method B - Excel sheet form definition

+In your Excel file where you are developing your SurveyCTO form, go to the settings tab.
+In the settings tab there is a column called `public_key`.
+Paste the value of the public key in the cell in the first row of that column.
+In this method it is important that you do **not** include the  key header `-----BEGIN PUBLIC KEY-----` and the key footer `-----END PUBLIC KEY-----`.
+See example below.

+image encrypt B1

+Go to the _Design_ tab in your SurveyCTO server.
+Click _Upload form definition_.

+image encrypt 1

+Upload the form you just added the public key to the settings tab in, and then follow the instructions as normal.
+SurveyCTO will test that there are no errors in the public key, but you should never start collecting data using an encrypted form before you have followed our test instructions below.

 ## Topic 3 - Publishable fields
 ## Topic 4 - Using your private key to decrypt your data in SurveyCTO
 ## Topic 5 - Testing your setup before